 4. What to clean in the bathroom when needed

 Every 6 months to a year, clean then seal the grout to keep it in good shape.
 You should also clean the shower head using distilled white vinegar every 6 months.
-You should also seal grout and clean the shower heads when they get dirty or malfunction.
+You should also seal the grout and clean the shower heads when they get dirty or malfunction.

 Precautions when cleaning a shower stall